wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ### Install Vonage CLI

 The [Vonage CLI](https://developer.nexmo.com/application/nexmo-cli) allows us to carry out many operations using the command line.
-If we want to carry out tasks such as creating applications, creatng conversations, purchasing Vonage numbers and so on, we will need to install the Vonage CLI.
+If we want to carry out tasks such as creating applications, creating conversations, purchasing Vonage numbers, and so on, we will need to install the Vonage CLI.

 Vonage CLI requires `Node.js`, so we will need to [install Node.js first](https://nodejs.org/en/download/).